deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Okay, go on."
 Royce challenged and humoured her.
 "What are *Firebird*'s?"

-"Uh…nothing major.
-Just…little things like the way her Field-Assisted Landing System is always the first thing to need recalibrating, or the way the hum of the gyroscope changes as we fly…That kind of thing."
+"Uh...nothing major.
+Just...little things like the way her Field-Assisted Landing System is always the first thing to need recalibrating, or the way the hum of the gyroscope changes as we fly...That kind of thing."

 Royce smiled, and Rylee knew that smile.
 It was the one that came before the questions started to get more personal.

-"So…" he began. "is *Firebird* the only love in your life, or…?"
+"So..." he began. "is *Firebird* the only love in your life, or...?"

 "I'm *very* career focused."
 Rylee said, dismissively.

 "Your career can't take up ALL your time though."

-"Military careers are…they're not fair on any partner you might have, so I've preferred to not get drawn into anything long-term like that."
+"Military careers are...they're not fair on any partner you might have, so I've preferred to not get drawn into anything long-term like that."

 Royce raised an eyebrow.
 "Surely there are people you care about?"

 "Of course there are!"
 Rylee said.
 "Some of them aren't even human!
 I just don't think it's fair to devote years of your life to the service and force your partner to take second place.
-I've got nothing but respect for the guys and girls who can make it work but…Heck, the '*Dear John*' letter is *named* for something that happens to soldiers all the time.
+I've got nothing but respect for the guys and girls who can make it work but...Heck, the '*Dear John*' letter is *named* for something that happens to soldiers all the time.
 And what about the kids?
 You ever see that picture of this little boy being handed his daddy's folded flag?
 And he's trying not to cry?"

 She shrugged, and deflated.
 "I cried when I saw it." she confessed, glancing nervously at the camera, even as the audience erupted into sympathetic applause.